scala/scala3/docs/docs/usage/scaladoc/scaladocDocstrings.md

 If a comment is not provided for an entity at the current inheritance level, but is supplied for the overridden entity at a higher level in the inheritance hierarchy, the comment from the super-class will be used.

 Likewise if `@param`, `@tparam`, `@return` and other entity tags are omitted but available from a superclass, those comments will be used.

-Explicit
+### Explicit

 For explicit comment inheritance, use the @inheritdoc tag.
-Markup

-It is still possible to embed HTML tags in Scaladoc (like with Javadoc), but not necessary most of the time as markup may be used instead.

 ### Markup

 Scaladoc provides two syntax parsers: `markdown` (default) or `wikidoc`.
+It is still possible to embed HTML tags in Scaladoc (like with Javadoc), but not necessary most of the time as markup may be used instead.

 #### Markdown

-Markdown uses [commonmark flavour](https://spec.commonmark.org/current/) with extension of `wikidoc` links for referencing convenience.
+Markdown uses [commonmark flavour](https://spec.commonmark.org/current/) with two custom extensions:
+- `wikidoc` links for referencing convenience
+- `wikidoc` codeblocks with curly braces syntax

 #### Wikidoc

 Wikidoc is syntax used for scala2 scaladoc.
-It is supported because of many existing source code, however it is unrecommended to use it in new projects.
+It is supported because of many existing source code, however it is **not** recommended to use it in new projects.
 Wikisyntax can be toggled on with flag `-comment-syntax wiki` globally, or with `@syntax wiki` directive in docstring.

 Some of the standard markup available: